lachatak/marsrover/README.md

 It means that you have to start 3 rovers in a separate JVM.
 To make it easy I added 3 aliases.
 - **hq** starts the server.
 This should be used first.
 - **rover** start a rover.
 We need 3 separate console to run them.
 After you have started you have to provide a unique id.
 It is going to distinguish between the rovers on the UI.
-- **ui** start a play framework on port 9000 which is used to track the rover movements.
+- **ui** start a play framework which is used to track the rover movements.
+After starting you could open the UI by [http://localhost:9000](http://localhost:9000)

 ### Running on different hosts ###